d8chang/maca-screener-dchang/README.md

 * Last Interaction - number of days since the last communication with the customer (assuming mutual conversation/engagement)
 * Churn - whether the customer stopped doing business with the company

 To set up the datasets, I converted the categorical variables (gender, subscription, and contractlength) to numerical codes.
-Then, I set up the X and y training and test sets.
+Then, I set up the X and y training and testing sets.
 I dropped the customer id and spend_group since id is a unique identifier and spend is already in the dataset.

 ## What are the strongest indicators of what would cause a customer to churn?

-I visualized and summarized the churn proportion against each variable, and leveraged a few classification models to identify the indicators.
+I visualized and summarized the churn proportion trends against each variable, and leveraged a few classification models to identify the indicators.

 ### Findings from the EDA of the training dataset (see visuals within "EDA on Training Dataset")

 - Comparing the proportion of customers by age who churn, the trend shows that the churn rate decreases steadily up until the age of 50, to which the rate spikes to 100%.
 This might indicate that customers who are between 30-50 are less inclined to churn.
 - Gender also seems to play a role - almost 67% of females churn compared to 49% of males.
 - For tenure and usage frequency, there is a similar trend where the churn proportion dips at a certain value - for tenure, it's at about 25, and for frequency it's at 10.
 This makes sense since the longer a customer is with the product, this might indicate the more satisfied/engaged they are with using the product.
 If the customer had a shorter tenure, this may lead to less commitment to the product.
 It seems that these 2 fields have an inverse relationship with churn.
 For tenure, however, there is an interesting dip between 5-11, maybe another optimal amount of time for a customer to do business with the company.
-- After around 5 support calls, the churn rate spikes to 100%.
+- For support calls, the churn proportion significantly goes up after 2 calls.
+After around 5 support calls, the churn rate spikes to 100%.
 Increased support calls may indicate more issues with the product leading to churn or attempts to connect with customer support.
 - After a certain length of delay for payment (20 days), similar to support calls, the churn rate goes up to 100%.
 - For each subscription plan, around the same proportion of customers churned (55-58%)
 - All customers on the monthly contract churned.